tsantalis/RefactoringMiner/README.md

 # Research
 ## How to cite RefactoringMiner
-If you are using RefactoringMiner in your research, please cite the following paper:
+If you are using RefactoringMiner in your research, please cite the following papers:

 Nikolaos Tsantalis, Matin Mansouri, Laleh Eshkevari, Davood Mazinanian, and Danny Dig, "[Accurate and Efficient Refactoring Detection in Commit History](https://users.encs.concordia.ca/~nikolaos/publications/ICSE_2018.pdf)," *40th International Conference on Software Engineering* (ICSE 2018), Gothenburg, Sweden, May 27 - June 3, 2018.